spacebarchat/server/CONTRIBUTING.md

    - Push this commits to your Pull Request.
 3. Back to 1.

-Once he developers are happy, the patch will be merged into Fosscord Server!
+Once the developers are happy, the patch will be merged into Fosscord Server!

 # 11. Find a new issue.